A Guide to Filoli Historic House and Garden in California

 Fall

-There aren’t as many flowers in fall, but the orchid is open to explore and the roses are still blooming!
+There aren’t as many flowers in fall, but the fruit orchard is open to explore and the roses are still in bloom!
 They also have Orchard Days on weekends where you can learn about the harvest season while you eat and listen to live music.

 You will still get some flowers in the fall, plus some fall-related decor like this old pickup truck with hay bales and pumpkins.